grew-nlp/grew_doc/content/grew_match/install.md

 	]
 }
 ```

-The `backend` field is obviously the URL of the backend service.
+ - The `backend` field specifies the URL of the backend service.
-The `desc` describes a list of groups of treebanks.
-Each group will be a item in the top navbar in the Grew-match interface.
+ - The `desc` field describes a list of groups of treebanks, with each group appearing as an item in the top navigation bar of the Grew-match interface.

 ## Step 5: Start an http server

-With Python 3, you can start a web server with the following commands:
+To start a web server using Python 3, run the following commands:

 ```
 cd $GREW_MATCH_DIR/grew_match
 python -m http.server
 ```

-:warning: the last command should be kept running while using Grew-match: run it in the background (or in another terminal).
+:warning: the last command should be kept running while using Grew-match.
+You may run it in the background or in a separate terminal.

-You can check that the URL [`http://localhost:8000`](http://localhost:8000) shows the Grew-match interface.
+You can verify that the Grew-match interface is accessible at [`http://localhost:8000`](http://localhost:8000).

-> The PORT 8000 can be changed to another value (e.g. 12345) with the command `python -m http.server 12345` to start the server and URL [`http://localhost:12345`](http://localhost:12345) to connect.
+> The default PORT is 8000, you can change it to another value (e.g., 12345) with the command `python -m http.server 12345`.
+In this case, access the interface at [`http://localhost:12345`](http://localhost:12345).

 ---